Aliases for SBF1 Gene

 External Ids for SBF1 Gene

 This gene encodes a member of the protein-tyrosine phosphatase family.
 However, the encoded protein does not appear to be a catalytically active phosphatase because it lacks several amino acids in the catalytic pocket.
 This protein contains a Guanine nucleotide exchange factor (GEF) domain which is necessary for its role in growth and differentiation.
 Mutations in this gene have been associated with Charcot-Marie-Tooth disease 4B3.
 Pseudogenes of this gene have been defined on chromosomes 1 and 8. [provided by RefSeq, Dec 2014]

 GeneCards Summary for SBF1 Gene

 SBF1 (SET Binding Factor 1) is a Protein Coding gene.
-Diseases associated with SBF1 include charcot-marie-tooth disease, type 4b3 and early-onset glaucoma.
-GO annotations related to this gene include phospholipid binding and Rab guanyl-nucleotide exchange factor activity.
+Diseases associated with SBF1 include charcot-marie-tooth disease, type 4b3 and charcot-marie-tooth neuropathy type 4b3.
+GO annotations related to this gene include phosphatase activity and Rab guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is MTMR2.

 UniProtKB/Swiss-Prot for SBF1 Gene

 Probable pseudophosphatase.
 Lacks several amino acids in the catalytic pocket which renders it catalytically inactive as a phosphatase.
 The pocket is however sufficiently preserved to bind phosphorylated substrates, and maybe protect them from phosphatases.
 Inhibits myoblast differentiation in vitro and induces oncogenic transformation in fibroblasts.
 According to PubMed:20937701, may function as a guanine nucleotide exchange factor (GEF) activating RAB28.
 Promotes the exchange of GDP to GTP, converting inactive GDP-bound Rab proteins into their active GTP-bound form.